bseltz-cohesity/scripts/doc/Helios-API-Key-Authentication.md

 ## Create an API Key

-Log into Helios with your web broswer, then:
+Log into Helios with your web browser, then:

 1. Go to Settings -> Access Management -> API Keys
 2. Click Add API Key